Geethen/geeforec.github.io/content/post/practical-6.md

 ```

 ##![](/images/prac6_f1.png)
-**Figure 4:** Map with layers indicating the most frequently burnt doy-of-year (doy) and the fire requency in Kruger from 2001 to 2018.
+**Figure 4:** Animation of days fires occured in Kruger from 2001 to 2018.
+Light colours represent fires that happened earlier in the year, while dark colours are those that burnt in later months.

 ***